GhoulofGSG9/Ghouls-Balance-Mod/README.md

 This mod contains various prototype balance changes based on various ideas of the NS2 balance team.

-###Latest Changes:

-- 7 May 2018
+###Latest Changes (7 May 2018):

 - Lerk
     - Increased Pres Cost to 21 (from 18).
 - Gorge Tunnel
     - Increased the Pres cost to 4 (from 3).
     - Increased the growth time to 30 seconds (from 10).
 So it takes now 15 seconds to build with heal spry instead of 5 seconds.
+- Adrenaline
+    - Adrenaline no longer increases the energy regeneration rate.
+It did increase the regeneration rate 1/sec per shell.
+The default energy regeneration rate is 10/sec.
+    - Adrenaline increases now the max energy by 20 energy per shell (instead by only 10).
+Default max energy is 100.

 ###All Changes: